chasingmaxwell/posts/Getting_Started_With_Meteor.md

 meteor remove myPackageName
 ```

-Often times the package name will consist of a user name, and a package name, like `patrickocoffeyo:aCoolPackage`.
+Often times the package name will consist of a user name, and a repository name.
+For example,  `patrickocoffeyo:aCoolPackage` would refer to a package named `aCoolPackage` that I published using my Atmosphere user, [patrickocoffeyo](https://atmospherejs.com/patrickocoffeyo).

 ##Basic principles
 There's a couple things you should know about Meteor before starting to write your code.
 If you don't understand these basic principles, you may get confused as to what code is running where, and when.